hebertzin/Blast/README.md

 - In the json package I created a script to run docker, all you need to do is run the command `npm run docker:build`
 - After that, the application image will be created.

+## Running tests

+- You can run integration tests with this script  `npm run tests:integration`
+- You can run unit tests with this script `npm run tests:unit`

 ## AWS console with some files